manuelCarlos/MovieMarquee/README.md

 - Modularization using local Swift packages (SPM).
 - Test plan setup to conveniently execute all app + packages tests in one go.
 - String catalogs for localization.
-- Code formatting enabled via Swiftlint.
+- Code formatting enabled via SwiftLint.